+44(0)1633 276003 [email protected]

 Startups often hope to sell something they like to “everyone”.
 That rarely works — especially if no-one else sells anything similar.
 If there’s no competition, the market may not exist, or may not be sustainable.… Read the rest

-How To Avoid The Cheap Website Design Trap
+How To Avoid The Cheap Web Design Trap

 Underinvesting in your website will cost you far more in the long run.
 It can even cost your entire business.

-Also, that does not mean every website needs a five or six figure budget.
+Still, that does not mean every website needs a five- or six-figure budget.
+After all, my budget web design and affordable web design packages cost far less than that.
 What it does mean is that simply seeking the cheapest web design you can find is likely to cripple your business.… Read the rest

 Affordable Websites: How To Set A Website Budget